 Creating a resource

-Creating a single expense is done using POST /expenses.
+.
 The request body should contain a JSON document with the resource that should be created, the structure of the resource should match the structure when fetching the resource.
 The API will only update the fields that are sent in the payload, so parameters that are not included will be ignored.

 {